olgagaffarova/QS-University-Rankings-2026/README.md

 ---

 ## Disclaimer
 The QS World University Rankings dataset is publicly available via QS.
-This project is conducted as part of **CareerFoundry’s Data Analytics Program** for educational purposes.
+This project is conducted for educational purposes.

 ---